hezq06/cv/content/authors/admin/_index.md

     url: https://cbs.riken.jp/jp/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI and Brain.
+bio: Bridging the gap between brain and AI.

 # Interests to show in About widget
 interests: